๐Ÿ“บCritical TV Studies

 Variety/Sketch Comedy

-• Direct audience address breaks the fourth wall, positioning viewers as participants in satirical critique rather than passive observers
+• Direct audience address breaks the fourth wall, positioning viewers as participants in satirical critique rather than passive observers.

-Compare: Sitcom vs. Sketch Comedy—both use humor to address social issues, but sitcoms build long-term character identification while sketch comedy prioritizes immediacy and variety.
+Compare: Sitcom vs. Sketch Comedy: both use humor to address social issues, but sitcoms build long-term character identification while sketch comedy prioritizes immediacy and variety.
 If asked about TV's role in political discourse, sketch comedy offers the clearest examples of topical intervention.

 Serialized Emotional Engagement

 These genres prioritize ongoing narrative investment and emotional intensity, using serialization to create viewer loyalty and sustained engagement over time.
-They demonstrate how television's episodic nature can build complex character arcs impossible in film.
+They demonstrate how television's episodic nature can build complex character arcs impossible in a two-hour film.

 Drama